josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 export default connect(mapStateToProps,mapDispatchToProps)(Title);
 ```

-`connect` is itself a  a higher order function that *returns* a higher order component Then we immediately invoke the returned HOC on our Title component in order to "enhance" it with the ability to interact with the Redux store.
-So technically `connect` is only called once, not twice.
-The second function call, taking `Title` as argument, is invoking the return value of `connect` as an anonymous function.
-If this feels like Inception to you, you're not alone.
-Don't worry about the specifics too much!
-Just remember the key idea here: **we are `connect`ing commponents so that they can communicate with the store.**
+`connect` is itself a  a higher order function that *returns* a higher order component, which we then immediately invoke on our Title component in order to "enhance" it.
+That's a lot to take in, and if all this functional programming stuff feels like Inception to you, you're not alone.
+But the "enhancement" we're going for with all this is simply the ability to interact with the store.

+Just remember the key idea here: **we `connect` commponents so that they can communicate with the Redux store.**

-Once we've written this boilerplate code, most of the complexity is abstracted away and each component is enhanced with this convenient interface for communicating with the store:
+Once we've written this boilerplate code, most of the complexity is abstracted away and each component is enhanced with this convenient interface to interact with the store:
 * Application state relevant to the component get passed in as props (updated with every application state change)
-* Functions to update application state also come in to the component as props.
+* Functions to update application state also get passed to the component as props.
 (Each of these functions dispatches a corresponding action to a reducer in order to update the Redux store)

 ## Behind the 'magic': action creators and mapDispatchToProps object shorthand
 In Redux we'll use a slightly different pattern than we used with the `useReducer` hook.
 Rather than dispatching actions directly, we'll follow a different pattern that allows Redux to do more of the work for us.
 The first step is to define  *action creators*, functions that return each action.
 Like this: